 This is especially valuable for U.S. companies with global operations, particularly those with low-tax income.
-The use of subsidiaries in tax haven countries by some of the most successful and profitable U.S. companies results in them paying extremely low taxes.
-According to the Government Accountability Office, 83 percent of America’s 100 largest public companies have subsidiaries located in countries classified as financial privacy jurisdictions or tax-havens.
+The use of subsidiaries in countries that offer financial privacy by some of the most successful and profitable U.S. companies results in them paying extremely low taxes.
+According to the Government Accountability Office, 83 percent of America’s 100 largest public companies have subsidiaries located in countries classified as financial privacy jurisdictions.

 USA Corporate Tax: Filling the Tax Returns

-All U.S. jurisdictions that impose an income tax must have corporations file tax returns.
+All jurisdictions int eh USA that impose an income tax must have corporations file tax returns.
 These returns are self-assessment tax returns.
-The USA corporate income tax is payable at the federal and state levels in advance installments or estimated payments.
+The USA corporate income tax is payable at the federal and state levels in advance instalments or estimated payments.

 Corporations could be subject to tax withholding obligations when they make certain types of payments to other people, such as wages or distributions that are treated as dividends.
 Although these obligations do not generally affect the corporation’s tax, the system could impose penalties on the corporation and its officers or employees if they fail to withhold or pay over these taxes.